Grantglass/An-Adaptive-Methodology/README.md

 **Core Methodology**

-All of our initial methods are outlined in the [similarity.ipynb]{.underline} notebook.
-Our first experiment to determine which method would generate the best text embeddings for our task was with the sklearn TfidfVectorizer to build the embeddings of our training data[^9].
-We calculated the cosine similarity scores for each of the texts to the reference text (i.e. the Original Text) using sklearn's metrics-pairwise package.
-Then we experimented with Google Research's Universal Sentence Encoder (USE)[^10].
+All of my initial methods are outlined in the [similarity.ipynb]{.underline} notebook.
+My first experiment to determine which method would generate the best text embeddings for the task was with the sklearn TfidfVectorizer to build the embeddings of our training data[^9].
+I calculated the cosine similarity scores for each of the texts to the reference text (i.e. the Original Text) using sklearn's metrics-pairwise package.
+Then I experimented with Google Research's Universal Sentence Encoder (USE)[^10].
 While originally meant for generation of sentence-level embeddings, the model does not actually require a set maximum sequence length, which is a useful functionality that allows us to represent full-length texts of varying lengths as a fixed-dimensional embedding layer.
 The USE directly uses the encoding sub-graph of the original transformer architecture.
-Lastly, we used BERT, described in Jacob Devin et al.'s \"Bert: Pre-training of deep bidirectional transformers for language understanding.\" to obtain sentence-level embeddings.
+Lastly, I used BERT, described in Jacob Devin et al.'s \"Bert: Pre-training of deep bidirectional transformers for language understanding.\" to obtain sentence-level embeddings.
 Specifically, we used UKPLab\'s implementation[^11].
-In this method, we chose to tokenize each text into sentences first (because important information might be lost if we allow BERT to automatically truncate the input sequence after a max length of 512 tokens), and then averaged the resulting similarity scores over the entire text.
+In this method, I chose to tokenize each text into sentences first (because important information might be lost if I allow BERT to automatically truncate the input sequence after a max length of 512 tokens-words), and then averaged the resulting similarity scores over the entire text.

-In the end, we chose to work with the USE embeddings because it gave more context-aware, and as a result, discriminatory embeddings than the other candidates.
+In the end, I chose to work with the USE embeddings because it gave more context-aware, and as a result, discriminatory embeddings than the other candidates.
 Notice (in Figure 1) that the text determined as
-\'close\' to the reference text by Grant (human expert), while indeed the closest, still showed a cosine similarity of only 0.528.
-Further, the texts determined as \'random\' and \'far\' were also significantly further from \'close\' as well as the reference text, but very close to each other - which is what we might expect from a model which has learnt semantic relationships particularly well (after all, why should *Pride and Prejudice* be closer to *Robinson Cruso*e than *The Happy Castaway*
+\'close\' to the reference text by me (human expert), while indeed the closest, still showed a cosine similarity of only 0.528.
+Further, the texts determined as \'random\' and \'far\' were also significantly further from \'close\' as well as the reference text, but very close to each other - which is what one might expect from a model which has learnt semantic relationships particularly well (after all, why should *Pride and Prejudice* be closer to *Robinson Cruso*e than *The Happy Castaway*
 - both are unrelated by plot).
 Note that the BERT embeddings, *Pride and